Committee for the Abolition of Third World Debt

 The proposals cover only a limited number of countries, home to just 5% of the world’s poor.

-Governments in many of the countries included in the proposal will continue paying debt service to some creditors.
+Governments in many of the countries included in the proposal will continue paying debt service Debt service The sum of the interests and the amortization of the capital borrowed. to some creditors.

 Ben Young of Jubilee Scotland said: "This deal will leave millions in poverty.
 The hundreds of thousands of people mobilised on these issues are being cheated by the G8 leaders".